msraig/InexactSA/README.md

     docker pull pableeto/inexact_sa:tf-1.4

 and you are ready to run all the test, training and empirical study experiments inside this docker image.
-To activate the docker environment, please run
+To activate the docker environment, please run (add 'sudo' before docker command if you get 'permission denied' error):

-    nvidia-docker run --ipc=host --net host -it pableeto/inexact_sa:tf-1.4 bash
+    docker run --gpus=all --ipc=host --net host -it pableeto/inexact_sa:tf-1.4 bash

-We have already prepared all the data, models and scripts for reproduce our results; see below for how to reproduce our experiments.
+We have already prepared all the data, models and scripts for reproduce our results in /InexactSA_code under the docker image. see below for how to reproduce our experiments.
 You could also setup the environment by yourself, please follow the instruction below.